+The block model was created to cover all wireframe extents.
 The wireframes solid numbers have been used to code the model domains into the block model.

-10.3 Grade Estimation

-GCS has estimated the Mn, Al, Fe2O3, K, P and SiO2 grades using ordinary kriging into cells using the variography for each element.

-Boundaries between the different wireframes have been treated as hard boundaries to prevent high-grade or low-grade smearing between individual wireframes.
+GCS has estimated the Mn, Al, Fe203, K, P and SiO2 grades using the ordinary kriging into cells using the variography for each element.
+Boundaries between the different wireframes were treated as hard boundaries to prevent high-grade or low-grade smearing between individual wireframes.

-10.4 Un-estimated Blocks

 All the blocks within the mineralised domains have been filled with three search passes.

-10.5 Depletion

-The Los Pumas Manganese Project has not been mined historically; therefore the model is cut with topography only.
+The Los Pumas Project has not been mined historically therefore the model is cut with topography only.

-10.6 Model Validation

-Validation checks have been undertaken on all stages of the modelling and estimation process.
-Final grade estimates and models have been validated using:

-- A visual comparison of block grade estimates versus the input drillhole data, - A global comparison of the average composite versus the estimated block grades, - Moving window averages/swathe plots comparing the mean block grades to the composites.
+Validation checks were undertaken on all stages of the modelling and estimation process.
+Final grade estimates and models have been validated using a visual comparison of block grade estimates versus the input drill hole data, a global comparison of the average composite versus the estimated block grades and moving window averages/swathe plots comparing the mean block grades to the composites.